Kal-Lemma/Classification-of-Hard-Drug-Users/README.md

 ## Exploratory Data Analysis
 * Assigned ‘Labels’, turning values numeric, had no Missing values
-* Removing Bias from liars in the ‘Semer’ column (A Fake Drug used in the study to catch liars)
+* Removing Bias from liars in the ‘Semer’ column (A Fake Drug used in the study to catch dishonesty)
 * Cleaned and created dummy variables for Gender and Lived in the U.K. since 55% of the dataset are from the United Kingdom.

 ## Feature Engineering